Manuscripts must be submitted to the journal in electronic version only via the online submission system at https://dergipark.org.tr/en/pub/masteb.

 - Use only SI (international system) units.

-Keep these to the absolute minimum and placed before the reference section.
+Keep these to the absolute minimum and placed them before the reference section.

-Please ensure that each reference cited in the text is also present in the reference list.
+Please ensure that each reference cited in the text is also presented in the reference list.
 Cite literature in the text in chronological, followed by alphabetical order like these examples “(Mutlu et al., 2012; Biswas et al., 2016; Yanık and Aslan, 2018)”.
 If the cited reference is the subject of a sentence, only the date should be given in parentheses.
-Formatted like this examples: “Sönmez (2017)”.
+Formatted like this example: “Sönmez (2017)”.